jschementi/agdlr/README.markdown

   "agdlr", the Silverlight Dynamic Languages project, is the integration between Silverlight and Dynamic Languages running on the Dynamic Language Runtime (DLR).
-The languages included in this package are IronRuby, IronPython, and Managed JScript.
+The languages included in this package are IronPython and IronRuby.

   Note: this package is meant to be used to develop applications with Silverlight 2 RTW.
 Install Silverlight for [Windows](http://go.microsoft.com/fwlink/?LinkID=119972)